gamedevware/charon/docs/advanced/commands/generate_lua_code.rst

      --lineEndings Unix

 --splitFiles
    Set this flag to lay out generated classes into separate files.
-If not set, then one giant file with the name of ``--gameDataClassName``.hx will be generated.
+If not set, then one giant file with the name of ``--gameDataClassName``.lua will be generated.
+Default is true.

 --optimizations
    List of enabled optimization in generated code.